erezrokah/aws-testing-library/README.md

   timeout: 0 /* optional (defaults to 2500) */,
   pollEvery: 0 /* optional (defaults to 500) */,
 }).toHaveLog(
-  pattern: 'some message written to log by the lambda', /* a pattern to match against log messages */, );
+  'some message written to log by the lambda' /* a pattern to match against log messages */, );
 ```